yizhanyun/yx/README.md

 Duosite is built on top of the excellent [fastify](https://github.com/fastify/fastify) webserver.
 Duosite borrowed many ideas from [Nextjs](https://github.com/vercel/next.js).
 I'd like to thank both teams for their greate work and contribution to open source software.

+Duosite embraces **ECMAScript modules** thus requires Node **15** and uses `mjs` for JS source code.

+Duosite is functioning now but still under heavy development.
+You are welcome to try it and submit any suggestions or issues.

 ## Core Duosite features

 ### Pages of both static HTML and view templates